 - 4.1.
-The Service Plan sets out the key business areas identified for LVJB over a three year period.
-The plan assists in ensuring that LVJB's services are delivered as effectively and efficiently as possible to service users. - 4.2.
-LVJB's Core Purpose and Vision statement reaffirms that we seek to achieve completeness and accuracy in all work undertaken.
-This includes producing: - complete Electoral Registers which includes all eligible electors in Lanarkshire accurately named at their qualifying address - a complete Valuation Roll which includes all relevant lands and heritages with accurate rateable values - a complete Valuation (Council Tax) List which includes all dwellings with accurate bands. - 4.3 This report provides updates on key business areas and details progress on specific projects within the three key business areas of the Board, namely Electoral Registration, Non-Domestic Rating, and Council Tax.
+The Service Plan sets out the key business areas identified for LVJB over a threeyear period.
+The Plan assists in ensuring that LVJB's services are delivered as effectively and efficiently as possible to service users. - 4.2.
+LVJB's Core Purpose and Vision Statement reaffirms that we seek to achieve completeness and accuracy in all work undertaken.
+This includes producing:- - complete Electoral Registers which include all eligible electors in Lanarkshire accurately named at their qualifying address - a complete Valuation Roll which includes all relevant lands and heritages with accurate rateable values - a complete Valuation (Council Tax) List which includes all dwellings with accurate bands - 4.3.
+The Service Plan, attached as appendix 1 to the report, includes updates on key business areas and details progress on specific projects within the three key business areas of the Board, namely Electoral Registration, Non-Domestic Rating, and Council Tax.